Do you want to add FAQ schema in WordPress?

 These boxes appear for many search queries and offer a list of additional questions, each linked to a website for more information.

-It’s important to note though, that adding FAQ schema in WordPress will not guarantee that your FAQs appear on Google, but it will improve your chances of being seen.
+It’s important to note, though, that adding FAQ schema to your WordPress website will not guarantee that your FAQs appear on Google.
+However, it will improve your chances of being seen.

 FAQ Schema Guidelines